Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 - The SQL Server feature parity category provides a comprehensive set of recommendations, alternative approaches available in Azure, and mitigating steps to help you plan the effort into your migration projects.

-- The Compatibility issues category identifies partially supported or unsupported features that reflect compatibility issues that might block migrating on-premises SQL Server database(s) to Azure SQL Database.
+- The Compatibility issues category identifies partially supported or unsupported features that reflect compatibility issues that might block migrating SQL Server database(s) to Azure SQL Database.
 Recommendations are also provided to help you address those issues.

 Review the assessment results for migration blocking issues and feature parity issues by selecting the specific options.